We use our proprietary methodology to produce these rankings. Learn more →

 Chicago, Illinois

-Students can tailor their degree with specializations in consulting, human resource management, resources, and international business.
+Students can tailor their online Master's in Industrial and Organizational Psychology degree with specializations in consulting, human resource management, resources, and international business.

 With courses in personnel selection and training, the program emphasizes the real-world application of I/O psychology principles and theories.